nrfconnect/ncs-app-index/README.md

   * `license` is the license type name.
   * `apps` is the global pattern to find directories containing add-ons.
   * `releases` are the add-on versions.
+  * `restricted` indicates if the access to the add-on or any of its dependencies is restricted to a specific audience.
+    This field requires providing an URL to a page that explains how to get access.
+    If this field is used, the add-on entry will be marked with a padlock on the index page.

 Most of the information provided in these entries will be displayed on the add-on index page.
 For more information about each entry, see `appMetadataSchema` in the `resources/schema.json` file.